-Clicking the Edit (') icon for an entry on the Routing > Multicast Route > Static Multicast Route page will open this dialog box.
+Clicking the Edit ( ') icon for an entry on the Routing > Multicast Route > Static Multicast Route page will open this dialog box.
 This dialog lets you modify an existing static multicast route.
 Click APPLY to save your changes.

-UI Setting Description Valid Range Default Value Group Address Specify the group IP address for this route.
+UI Setting Description Valid Range Default Value Status Enable or disable this route.
+Enabled / Disabled Enabled Group Address Specify the group IP address for this route.
 N/A N/A Source Address Type Specify the type of source address to use for this route.
-Any / Specify Source Any Any : Allow any IP to be the source address.
-Specify Source : Use the specified Source Address .
-Source Address (Only if Source Address Type is Specify Source) Specify the source IP address to use for this route.
+Any: Allow any IP to be the source address.
+Specify Source: Use the specified Source Address.
+Any / Specify Source Any Source Address (Only if Source Address Type is Specify Source) Specify the source IP address to use for this route.
 N/A N/A Inbound Interface Select which interface broadcast packets will come from.
 Drop-down list of interfaces N/A Outbound Interface Select which interfaces the broadcast packets will be routed to.
 Drop-down list of interfaces N/A